Envira Gallery Blog

 Etsy Sell photos online

-Another big plus is that Etsy operates as your own eCommerce shop.
-Of course, you can sell digital images, but you can also sell prints or other items featuring your photography such as mugs or blankets to expand your photography business!
-Check out the pros of making money selling photos on Etsy:
+Another big plus is that Etsy operates as your very own eCommerce shop.
+Aside from selling digital images, you can also sell prints or other items featuring your photography, such as mugs or blankets.
+Because of this, it’s easier to expand your photography business and start making money selling photos.
+Here are a few of Etsy’s pros:

-• You can price your own photos and products, which provides high earnings potential.
+• Ability to price your own photos and products for high earnings potential

 Pricing / Payout: You can sign up for free or pay a monthly fee of $10 for more perks.
 Etsy charges a listing fee (the first 40 are free, then $0.20 each), a transaction fee (6.5% of the sale price), and a processing fee if you choose to receive payments through the platform (3% + $0.25).